Eurogamersonline.com Gadgets: Best Gaming Gear Guide 2026

 Cloud gaming can be convenient, but it is only as strong as your connection where you actually play.
 Microsoft’s Xbox updates highlight expanding cloud play options (including streaming owned games on supported devices and “cloud playable” filtering).

-If you’re evaluating “cloud gaming on xbox,” test at your normal play time (evening congestion matters).
-Try:
+If you’re evaluating Xbox cloud gaming performance, test at your peak play time:

 Only after testing should you consider new networking hardware.